aestroza/MIT-Music-Generation-on-Windows/README.md

 	- If you want more info about abcMIDI go to
 	- "https://ifdo.ca/~seymour/runabc/top.html"

 7. Copy "abc2midi.exe" to the notebook folder
+	- (It's alreasy there, but I thought you should know the source)

 8. Now you should be able to run the notebook